-The 1820 Colonel Benjamin Stephenson House offers a variety of field trips, tours and programs for students, primary through secondary.
+The 1820 Colonel Benjamin Stephenson House offers a variety of field trips, tours, and programs for students, primary through secondary.
+Teachers can build their tour based on topics listed below or choose a specific grade approprate tour developed by area educators based on Illinois curriculum guidelines.
 Special seminars and lectures are also offered for the adult learner and are scheduled throughout the year.

 Groups as large as sixty can be accommodated per visit.
 Field trips or adult group tours are conducted Wednesday through Sundays during normal hours of operation.
 Buses are requested to unload and park on the Linden Street side of the property.

 Field trips and group tours take two hours and are empirical in nature.

 School tours are designed for each grade level.
 Students have the opportunity to experience history through hands-on play and learning stations.
 Classes are divided into two or four groups (depending on size) and interact with historical interpreters at hands-on stations.

 Download our Educational Concepts brochure at the bottom of this page for more details

 Focus: Life Then and Now: Comparing and Contrasting Life in 1820 With Today

 STORIES & SONGS.
 Learn stories and songs from the early 1800s.

 ABC LESSON.
 Exploring the ABCs through the use of an early 19th century battledore.

 KITCHEN CHORES.
 Kitchen chores necessary to start the day (includes helping to make a period recipe).